 “Never mind.
 I can’t exactly run my business and manage this place, too.
 I guess I shouldn’t be surprised that they would pull a stunt like this.
 I’m sure you’re busy, but while I’m here I’ll be looking for someone to take care of the house in my absence.
 Unless there’s already people doing that?
 Can you help me with this?”

 “There is a staff in place – a gardener, caretaker, and housekeeper.
 The caretaker and housekeeper have been with your grandparents since around the time you left.
 They’re very loyal – a married couple – the Wilkins’.
-They’re retired now, but would love to stay on.
 It’s your call if you want them to stay, of course.
 But I took the liberty of scheduling a meeting with them tomorrow at 9:00.
 You can change the meeting of course.
 But I thought it might be good to get something on the calendar.
 The meeting with the funeral home is just after that.”

 The only thing that made sense to her had been to sell the house and its contents – literally all she considered had been left of Lacey Mays.
 Well, almost everything.
 Clearly her grandparents had other ideas about how she would manage things after they’d gone.
 She settled deeper into the Adirondack chair, as the fear settled even deeper still.
 Wiggling out of this didn’t look possible.